Our Board

 Angela Hillery

-Angela has worked within the NHS for over 30 years and has held a variety of leadership positions during this time, including Director of Operations.
+Angela has worked in the NHS for over 30 years, beginning her career as a speech and language therapist, before holding a variety of leadership positions.

 Chris Oakes - Director of Human Resources and Organisational Development